 Retail doesn’t start and stop at the front door of our stores.
 Ultimately, our value depends on our ability to broaden our influence while protecting every aspect of the business enterprise.
-Supply-chain management is a critical component of the retail machine.
+What is supply-chain management?
+In essence, it’s a critical component of the retail machine.
 While we may view the heart of retail as the interactions and events that happen within the store, this support system fuels the way.

 Through a complex web of processes and activity, a well-managed supply chain is essential to a successful retail operation.
 Merchandise doesn’t magically appear on the shelves of our stores and into the hands of our customers.
 When we consider that every single piece of merchandise must in some way pass through the supply-chain network, it’s easy to see the need to implement appropriate controls and protect our interests as product moves through the supply chain.